RedstormJones/PHP-SecurityServicesScraper/readme.md

 # PHP-SecurityServicesScraper

-PHP-SecurityServicesScraper is a data collection and metrics reporting application aimed at solving data centralization and transparency issues that occur from having multiple, indepedent security tools deployed throughout an environment.
+PHP-SecurityServicesScraper is a data collection and reporting application aimed at solving data centralization and correlation issues that occur from having numerous indepedent security tools deployed throughout an environment.

-Data collection is either performed by a web crawler or an API client, depending on what the security tool has to offer.
-The crawlers authenticate and format requests to their tool to collect and dump various sets of data to file.
+Data collection is either performed by a web crawler or an API client depending on what the resource has to offer for accessing its data.
+The crawlers authenticate and send requests to their resource to collect and dump various sets of data to file.

->Note: the $url values in the crawlers should be updated to go after data that is relevant to you.
+>Note: In the crawlers, the hard coded resource end points stored in $url should be modified as necessary to request data that is relevant to you.

-Then data processors tidy up and store the data dumps into a MySQL database.
+After being dumped to file data processors format and store the data dumps into a MySQL database.

-The frontend is written in [AngularJS](https://angularjs.org) to supplement the future implementation of reporting and searching capabilities.